 And a landscape photographer has the moral duty to always go out when a chance presents to them.

-Half an hour or more to get there from my studio via public transports.
+It takes half an hour or more to get there from my studio via public transport.

 But I get there.
 I arrive at Tower Bridge and start walking towards the North side.

 To my right, I see the last fading breath of a rainbow over the skyscrapers of Canary Wharf… That too must have been amazing (and if you were there and took photos please share them).
 But I can see it fading away, so I stick to my plan.

 Although, it’s very late.